Orange314159/ComplexCalculator/README.md

 The next step is the other major part of the program: the scene.
 Main creates a scene by passing in values of the camera, points and desired view of the scene.
 Scene is able to interprete this and by using the Vector class and Matrix class will create a 2D projection of the 4D graph.
-(This is not descriptive, but it would be redundant to fully explain how the code works here) From there SweepXValues is used to evaluate the equation at many x-values and will return the values at a given imaginary value of x to the main script.
+From there SweepXValues is used to evaluate the equation at many x-values and will return the values at a given imaginary value of x to the main script.
-(I find detail values of 100-1000 work best)
+(through testing I have discovered the optimal range to be from 100-1000, but this will clearly depend on computer processing power)
 The main script then uses DrawPoint to add all the sweep values and draw them.
 This is called on every key press.
 (It would be unnecessary to call this more often) By using the scroll wheel of the mouse the user is able to move through any of the calculated imaginary x-values.
-Hopefully this makes sense and if anything does not make sense I recommend reading the code.
+The second mode used allows for the visualisation of multiple lines at the same time.
+For example if your current slice is set to `Im[x] = 0` the next lines will be of the same equation but will have different Im[x] values.
 ## How to use the code
-I recommend using this code by inputting an equation in a string in the code, but if you prefer to take user input from you should import java scanner and scan for nextLine.
-(The parser in equation should be able to handle the direct output from that)
-When typing in the equation you should keep in mind Latex format.
-In addition, for trig functions you must use curly braces instead of regular parenthesis for the argument.
-(Ex. \sin{2} NOT \sin(2))
-Wait for the program to print "Start Now" before you start to move the camera.
+The equation parser within the code is designed to handle the output from the scanner directly.
+When entering the equation, adhere to the LaTeX format.
+It is important to note that trigonometric functions must use curly braces `{}` to enclose the argument instead of regular parentheses `()`.
+For instance, use `\sin{2}` instead of `\sin(2)`.
-Use `t` `f` `g` `h` to move and `z` and `x` to zoom in and out.
+Use `w` `a` `s` `d` to move and `z` and `x` to zoom in and out.
 Use the scroll wheel or scroll on the trackpad to move through different imaginary inputs for x.
-While `|x|` is often used for absolute value, you should not use that in my program.
-To conform to my format you must use `abs{x}`.
+Use `m` to toggle between modes 1 and 2.
+Use `n` to change the number of additional lines in mode 2.
+Use `c` to change color pallete for mode 2.